 Given the fact Huawei makes its own 5G radios, you can expect future-proofed internet speeds here, as well as WiFi 6+, enabling wireless speeds of up to 2400Mbps.

-Fast 22.5W wired charging means you can fill up the Huawei P40’s 3800mAh battery relatively quickly, and while there’s no wireless charging on the P40, the phone does offer some smart battery management features.
+Fast 22.5W wired charging means you can fill up the Huawei P40’s 3800mAh battery relatively quickly, and while there’s no wireless charging on the P40 - supported on the P40 Pro and Samsung Galaxy S20, the phone does offer excellent battery life.

 These include simple staples like dark mode which takes advantage of the phone’s OLED screen’s innate battery saving chops, and a more advanced trickle charge feature, that understands your charging habits and slows down the rate of charge to best preserve the battery’s lifespan.

-That said, it’s laying the right foundation - and making hardware that still makes us coo with delight.
-So if the price is right and the fact it’s Google-light doesn’t put you off, the vanilla P40 could be just the ticket.
+That said, Huawei is laying the right foundation, making hardware that still makes us coo with delight.
+So if the price is right and the lack of Google doesn’t put you off, the vanilla P40 could be just the ticket.